Through Sickness & Through Health

 Interior design visuals for the shop, thanks to our client Kai Heng.

 SILK stands for "Style Is Love Kindness".
-Love and kindness is where Janice and Jaymz found courage to start from the very bottom - it is the basis of how the shop is to empower a team of barbers, and it is where Jaymz finds strength to push through his physical impairment to serve the community.
+Love and kindness is where Jaymz found courage to start from the very bottom, and to find strength to push through his physical impairment to serve the community.

 57 Station Street, Malvern 3144

-Jaymz and Janice opened their first commercial space on Friday, 28th of September, 2018.
+The fist commercial space opened on Friday, 28th of September, 2018.